iamtheblackunicorn/angeldustduke-genesis/_posts/2022-03-18-How-to-write-a-blog-in-Rust.markdown

 ## Final words

-*Acid* *is* missing some features that Jekyll provides such as themes and live-reloading your site.
+*Acid* *is* missing some features that Jekyll provides, such as themes and live-reloading your site.
 This is because the project is still under active development by myself and I am still looking for efficient options to maybe implement these features in future updates.
 If you would like to try out *Acid*, check out the project's repository on GitHub [here](https://github.com/iamtheblackunicorn/acid) or follow me on Twitter [here](https://twitter.com/angeldustduke).
 I would appreciate some stars on the project's GitHub repo and if you feel that you can help me make *Acid* better, please do not hesitate to contribute and file a Pull Request!
 If you would like to support me and buy me a coffee, send me some Ethereum tokens to [this address](0x5d7551C484bCd8769c57B4921a3FC80193b74Ce3).
 Finally, you can also read this post on my Hashnode blog [here](https://angeldustduke.hashnode.dev/how-to-create-a-supersonic-blog-in-a-flash).

 Finally, finally, I know I still need to complete the series on building a compiler, and I assure you, I am still working on the [Sundance project](), but I am kinda struggling with implementing an AST (The next component of the next episode in the series.).